Bethany College (West Virginia): Academics

 Bethany College offers a wide selection of studies, awarding Bachelor of Science or Bachelor of Arts degrees in more than 25 fields.
 If a major does not appeal to a student, Bethany offers students the opportunity to design their own major through the Interdisciplinary program.
-Bethany also offers Dual Majors, which is a combination of two majors.
+Bethany also offers dual majors, which is a combination of two majors.

 According to recent research, 95% of Bethany College graduates carry student loan debt, averaging $25,704.
 The endowment fund in 2016 was worth $46.7 million.
-According to U. S. News tuition and fees are $28,444 and room and board costs $10,270 (2017–18).
+According to U.S. News tuition and fees are $28,444 and room and board costs $10,270 (2017–18).
 About 29% of Bethany students graduate in four years.

+Student life

+Bethany College has multiple opportunities for student engagement, ranging from sports to social events.
+The school has Men's teams for baseball, basketball, cross country, football, golf, lacrosse, soccer, swimming & diving, track & field and volleyball.
+Women's teams include many of the same sports as Men's, with the addition of acrobatics & tumbling, softball, wrestling and equestrian club.
+There is no Women's team for baseball or football.

+The main social event at the school is Homecoming Weekend, which takes place in October.
+This event is highly anticipated by both current and former students alike.
+Notable alumni visit the school to speak at seminars, the school hosts a special breakfast, fraternities and sororities hold their own events, and there are various sporting events.

+Athletics

+Bethany College athletic teams are nicknamed the Bison.
+The college is a member of the Division III level of the National Collegiate Athletic Association (NCAA), primarily competing in the Presidents' Athletic Conference.

+Bethany men's and women's teams compete in 14 intercollegiate varsity sports: acrobatics, baseball, basketball, cross country, equestrian, football, golf, lacrosse, soccer, softball, swimming, track and field, volleyball, and wrestling.